good-loop/mydatacoin/pages/index.md

 where companies covertly spy on your private business, and sell your personal data.

-My-Loop is a better way: we replace covert surveillance with honest partnership, making user-control an asset not an inconvenience.
+My-Data is a better way: we replace covert surveillance with honest partnership, making user-control an asset not an inconvenience.

-My-Loop provides transparency and an ethical approach to using profiling and customer data in advertising, marketing, and sales.
+My-Data provides transparency and an ethical approach to using profiling and customer data in advertising, marketing, and sales.